-E6590: Research and Development Seminar in Information Technology in Education.
+6590: Research and Development Seminar in Educational Technology in Education.
 This course will provide students with the opportunity to research, develop, and share/present a scholarly product through a creative, reflective process that draws upon and links with prior program experiences.

 Cape Breton University Courses

-CBU EDU 5103: Integration of Instructional Design and Information Technology will investigate instructional design concepts and learning theory that is utilized in the integration of educational software.
+CBU EDU 5103: Integration of Instructional Design and Information Technology Investigates instructional design concepts and learning theory which are utilized in the integration of educational software.
 The many types of educational software will be discussed.
-Instruction in both the effective use of software to enhance teaching and techniques involved in incorporating this across the curriculum will be given.
-Hyper-media on the web, as an available software resource, will also be considered.
-Levels, approaches, variables, objectives, and assessment of the integration of education software will be investigated.
+Instruction in both the effective use of software to enhance teaching and in techniques involved in incorporating this across the curriculum will be given.
+Hyper-media on the Web, as an available software resource, will also be considered.
+Levels, approaches, variables, objectives and assessment of the integration of education software will be investigated.
 (3 credits)

-CBU EDU 5105: Designing Web-based Learning will look at the implications of Multiple Intelligence Theory on educational reform and the connection between MI and technology use in the classroom.
-A learner-based inquiry model (such as I-Search process) will be used as the vehicle to have participants explore the principles of web page design in a constructivist-based learning framework.
-A tool such as AOL Press or SiteCentral will serve as the instrument for mastering the techniques of web page design to deliver and improve instruction.
+CBU EDU 5105: Designing Web-based Learning Will look at the implications of Multiple Intelligence Theory on educational reform and the connection between MI and technology use in the classroom.
+A learner-based inquiry model (such as the I-Search process webquests and project based learning) will be used as the vehicle for participants to explore the principles of Web page design in a constructivist-based learning framework.
+Online tools will be used for mastering the techniques of Web page design to deliver and improve instruction.
 (3 credits)

-CBU EDU 5106: Technology Planning for Educational Environments is designed to assist educators in developing a comprehensive plan for the integration of technology into the teaching/learning process.
+CBU EDU 5106: Technology Planning for Educational Environments Designed to assist educators in developing a comprehensive plan for the integration of technology into the teaching/learning process.
 Learners will research a broad range of existing and emerging technologies and their applications in a learning environment as well as the constructs of the technology planning process.
-This research will then be applied to formulating a classroom level technology plan.
+This research will then be applied to formulating a classroom-level technology plan.
 (3 credits)

-CBU EDU 5107: Information Management in Education Environments will explore information management from an educator’s point of view as well as researching electronic performance support systems and their implications for education and educators.
-Participants will develop a web-based Personal Electronic Performance Support System that will contain tools and information to aid the performance of that particular individual as an educator in a technology-rich, ever changing educational environment.
+CBU EDU 5107: Information Management in Education Environments Explores information management from an educator’s point of view as well as researching electronic performance support systems and their implications for education and educators.
+Participants will develop a web-based personal electronic performance support system that will contain tools and information to aid the performance of that particular individual as an educator in a technology-rich, ever-changing educational environment.
 (3 Credits)